-The essence of the national, regional and local results for the year 2009 can be summarised as follows:
+The essence of the national, regional and local economic impacts expressed in the year 2009 prices, if the proposed developments all materialised can be summarised as follows:

-- The impact of the total development project on the GDP of South Africa will amount to a positive contribution of R80.2 billion in current prices and for Limpopo an amount of R41.0 billion in current prices. - On an annual basis, the total development project could sustain 525 690 employment opportunities nationally and locally in the Lephalale area. - The total positive impact on national household income amounts to R52.8 billion of which 16% is earmarked for the lower-income households.
-Similarly in the Limpopo region the impact on households amounts to R22.9 billion of which R6.8 billion is allocated to low-income households.
+- The impact of the total development project on the GDP of Limpopo will amount to a positive contribution of R115.5 billion in constant prices. - On an annual basis, the total development project could sustain 288 281 employment opportunities provincially in Limpopo. - The total positive impact on provincial household income amounts to R64.2 billion of which R19.4 billion (30%) is earmarked for the lower-income households.
 The impact on the low income households come through the linkages that the total development project has with other sectors of the economy i.e. agriculture, textiles, clothing, etc. through the buying of materials and the payment of salaries in the system as a whole.